im-github-training/1-introduction-to-github/.github/steps/2-step.md

 ![''echo "good" > file3' 'git add file3' 'git commit -m "Added feature 3"''](/.images/shell/2-step-shell-15.svg)

-Now let's get rid of the "bad" commit, the one that was *one* commit ago:
+Now let's get rid of the "bad" commit (the one that was *one* commit ago):

 <!--
 ```shellSession